10se1ucgo/pyjam/.github/ISSUE_TEMPLATE.md

 **ISSUE:**

-For a bug:
+*For a bug*:
   * A general explanation of what happened
   * A general explanation of what you expected to happen.
   * Steps to reproduce:
     1. Step 1: blah
     2. Step 2: blah blah
     3. Step 3: etc.

-For a feature request:
+*For a feature request*:
   * A general explanation of what you want.
   * A general explanation of why you want it.

-Anything else:
+*Anything else*:
   * Spit it out!

+***ONLY FOR BUGS***:

 **INFORMATION:**